mossmanpete/ParadigmCore/docs/ethereum-peg.md

     {
         // ...
         "events": {
-            "4124023": [ // all events that were picked up in this block {
-                    "staker": "0x...",  // address of the staking party "amount": 5000000,  // raw value staked (units arbitrary) "type": "unstake"   // determines if modification is + or - "conf": 1           // number of witness confirmations }
+            "4124023": {    // all events that were picked up in this block "0x..." : { // address of the staking party is the key "amount": 5000000,  // raw value staked (units arbitrary) "type": "unstake"   // determines if modification is + or - "conf": 1           // number of witness confirmations }
                 // ...
-            ]
+            }
             // ...
         }
         // ...